sjcHaiKuo/carrierwave-ios/README.md

 ## UI Component

-As addition, **carrierwave-ios** delivers handy ui component for editing selected photo. `CRVImageEditViewController` allows you to freely scale and crop selected photos.
+As addition, **carrierwave-ios** delivers handy UI component for editing selected photo. `CRVImageEditViewController` allows you to freely scale, rotate and crop selected photos.
 Here is some preview how it look in demo app:

 ![crop view example](https://github.com/netguru/carrierwave-ios/blob/master/doc/0_crop_view.jpg "Crop view example")

+### Usage

 Usage is very simple, just create new instance and show it: